linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 # Desktop Environment|dde|

 ## Overview
 UnionTech OS(UnionTech operating system) is a beautiful, easy-to-use and reliable Linux desktop operating system.
-It is equipped with a series of original applications such as File Manager, App Store, Image Viewer and etc, which not only offers you abundant entertainment experience but also meet your daily needs of learning and working.
+It is equipped with a series of original applications such as File Manager, App Store, System Monitor and etc, which not only offers you abundant entertainment experience but also meet your daily needs of learning and working.
 With continual improvement, UnionTech OS is becoming one of the most popular open-source operating systems in China.

 ![1|desk](fig/e_desk.png)